fsmiamoto/reagent/README.md

-# Reagent
+# ReAgent

 > Code **Re**views for your **Agent**

 ## Why is this useful?

-In the age of AI coding assistants, ensuring their output code is high quality is essencial for long term healthy codebases.
+In the age of AI coding assistants, ensuring their output code is high quality is essencial.

-For that, you often need to provide detailed, line-specific feedback on their generated code, just like you would do with a human teammate's code.
+For that, you often need to provide detailed, line-specific feedback, just like you would do with a human teammate's code.

 But pointing to specific lines through chat is clunky, and setting up GitHub PRs for local work-in-progress is overkill.

-Reagent is a lightweight MCP server that opens a familiar, GitHub-style review interface right in your browser.
+Reagent is a lightweight MCP server that opens a familiar, GitHub-style review interface right in your browser to speed your feedback cycles.

-No external tools and no overhead for seamless code reviews right in your machine.

 ![Reagent Usage](./docs/usage.png)